swapper9/redish/README.md

 Default settings are:
 - WAL on
 - bloom filter on
-- index caching on (100Mb cache)
+- index caching on (100Mb cache, 100 entries/sstables)
 - value caching on (200Mb cache, 200k values)
-- compression on (LZ4 level 1, "balanced")
+- compression off
 All these settings could be altered via TreeSettingsBuilder.

 ## Usage: